 How often have you been in this situation: You and your team have important presentations coming up and have excellent content, but the presentation is not coming together and the PowerPoint templates are proving problematic to work with.

 Whether it’s down to different talent levels creating templates or busy colleagues using outdated and off-brand assets, poor PowerPoint presentations are at best boring, confusing and inconsistent, and at worst an unprofessional design nightmare that distracts from the message being delivered.

 Luckily, there are a lot of simple ways to turn even the most inexperienced slide contributor into a PowerPoint pro.
-Here are seven of our go-to PowerPoint tips for easily creating templates which will effectively frame the message you are communicating, while staying on-brand.
+Here are six of our go-to PowerPoint tips for easily creating templates which will effectively frame the message you are communicating, while staying on-brand.

 1. Ensure templates are all correctly branded